 TEENAGE DRIVER CAR ACCIDENT – PREVENTION

 A recent Yahoo Parenting article points out that with all the often-discussed dangers of drugs, drinking, bullying, and crime, people may overlook the fact that the No. 1 cause of death for teens is motor-vehicle crashes.
-Yes, the reality is that more than 2,600 young adults aged 15 to 19 years old were involved in a fatal car accident in 2013 —and another 130,000 were injured, according to the National Highway Traffic Safety Administration (NHTSA).
+Yes, the reality is that more than 2,600 young adults aged 15 to 19 years old were involved in a fatal car accident in on year —and another 130,000 were injured, according to the National Highway Traffic Safety Administration (NHTSA).
 Teenage drivers cause auto accidents that are dangerous to themselves as well as others on the road.
 Our Minnesota attorneys have handled many teenager car crash cases over the last 25 years.